kaldoran/Send-file-P2P/README.md

 To stop the programme, just hit "Enter" on the Boss, same on the Collector.

+#### How to use Script

+There is only one script, which them is usefull to test spam on the boss.
+With that you could see that the boss could handle a spam of connexion.

+To use it go into the "Scripts_Automatisation" directory and use the "./flood_boss.sh" script.

+To use it just tel how many collector you want to start "./flood_boss.sh 15".
+This command will start 15 collectors.

+Each collector connect to the boss, ask list of collector and kill themself.

 ### How to change into debug mode ?